 When you can’t let go of stuff, it will eat you up – physically, emotionally and more importantly spiritually.
-Last year we challenged people to just LET IT GO.
+We are challenging people to just LET IT GO TOO.
 Now, as we continue this series, ask yourself what else are you holding on to?

 Who from your younger years influenced the big decisions you’ve made in your life?
 Why did that person have such a strong influence on you?